lopezdsr/sql-query/sqlref/sql_reference.template.md

 If a table or view with the same name already exists in the same {{site.data.keyword.sqlquery_short}} instance, you receive an error, unless the `IF NOT EXISTS` clause is specified.

 The query definition is mandatory.
 It automatically specifies the SQL query that is used, whenever you use the view in a FROM clause of a query.
 You can hide some complexity of your data model by creating views on top of your tables.
-It is also possibe to define views on top of other views.
+It is also possible to define views on top of other views.

 ```sql
 -- create a view on top of table customer